Krav Maga San Diego is your choice for serious self-defense and defensive tactics training.

 - Once you’ve completed an 8 week session of training with Krav Maga San Diego, you will always be a part of KMSD.
 If you return after an absence, you’re still a “Continuing student”.
 Forever.

 - Be on time.
 That means arrive early to deal with any parking challenges.
 If you are late you will likely earn extra training (at no extra charge).
 It is still better to be late than to miss class.
-If you have a reason why you know you’ll be late, discuss it with the Instructors ahead of time.
-Always plan to stay for the full class.
+If you have a reason why you know you’ll be late, let the Instructors know ahead of time.
+Always plan to stay for the full class but let the Instructors know if you have a reason you’ll have to leave early.

 - Be familiar with the FAQs on the website.